-The beginnings of the Mechanical Contractors Association of Kansas City can be traced back to earlier industry groups.
-An integral part of the foundation that Built Kansas City!
+The very beginnings of the Mechanical Contractors Association of Kansas City can be traced back to earlier industry groups.
+The Association has served as an integral part of the foundation that Built Kansas City!

 1889, The Plumbers Local 8 is established as the Association of Journeyman Plumbers, Gas Fitters, Steam Fitters, and Steam Fitter Helpers of the United States of America and Canada.